 The crest alignment was straight with no visual indication of lateral or vertical movement.
-No standing water was observed within the Impoundment or Pond P1-P3.
-Superficial ponding internal to the Impoundment was observed and noted by station personnel.
+Limited localized standing water was observed within the Impoundment due to recent heavy rainfall preceding the inspection.
+This was most evident at the easternmost gravel drain between the Impoundment and the P1-P3 Pond (see Section 4.4).